Information provided by Gov.Uk

 If you believe a driver is driving their vehicle or another's without valid insurance, please call our 101 non-emergency number to report this.
 If you can provide us with a name, address and vehicle registration of the car/s they are driving, this will assist us with investigations.

 It is no longer a legal requirement to display a tax disc.
 If you believe a vehicle is untaxed you can report this direct to DVLA who are the enforcement organisation who will deal with untaxed vehicles.
-You should contact DVLA in the first instance
+From September 24, Wiltshire police officers have been able to seize untaxed vehicles from the county's roads as a result of taking 'Devolved Powers' from the Driver and Vehicle Licensing Agency (DVLA).

 Information from the Gov.Uk website.

-You can report an untaxed vehicle that you've seen on a public road anonymously to DVLA.
+You can report an untaxed vehicle that you've seen on a public road anonymously to DVLA or directly to Wiltshire Police by calling 101.
 Your report will be investigated.

 Follow these steps to report a vehicle as untaxed: